-A Ristretto is a ”restricted” espresso.
-It has half the volume of a regular espresso shot, takes half as long to pour, and is twice as concentrated.
-It tastes sweeter, bolder and fruitier than a regular espresso with less bitterness, thicker, and more syrupy feel.
+In general a ristretto is a ”restricted” espresso.
+It has half the volume of a regular espresso shot, takes half as long to pour, and is twice as concentrated. a ristretto tastes sweeter, bolder and fruitier than a regular espresso with less bitterness.
+Ristrettos are thicker and have a more syrupy feel.

 Ristretto vs Espresso: What’s The Difference?

 While you could absolutely say that a Ristretto is a type of Espresso, you wouldn’t be wrong, but you also wouldn’t do it justice.